Gisèle Lagacé: Works

 In 2009, she created the series Eerie Cuties which tells the story of high school monsters.
 David Lumsdon later joined as co-writer.

-In January 2013, she created a spinoff of Ménage à 3, called Sticky Dilly Buns, which tells the story of Dillon, a gay actor.
+In January 2013, she created a spinoff of Ménage à 3, called Sticky Dilly Buns.

-Lagacé has penciled some Archie Comics, including #635, #636, #639, and #646.
-She illustrated the Ramones-themed one-shot, Archie Meets Ramones, in 2016.
+Lagacé has penciled Archie Comics, and also illustrated the Ramones-themed one-shot, Archie Meets Ramones, in 2016.

 She drew a Betty Boop mini series for Dynamite Entertainment in 2016, and issues #24-26 of Jem and the Holograms from IDW Publishing.
 She illustrated the covers of the Marvel Comics series Unbelievable Gwenpool for issues #12 and #13 from February to March 2015, and is the artist of Exorsisters, an ongoing series from Image Comics written by Ian Boothby.